kihira/FoxerEngine/FutureIdeas.md

 - Allow full overriding of components when loading for levels
 - Only load data as defined in the level file
 - Handle if asset is missing from database

+### Rendering
+- Make light a component so it's easier to sync and manipulate